ManiBox: Enhancing Embodied Spatial Generalization via Scalable Simulation Data Generations: Methodology

-Then the \textbf{3D coordinates of the sphere's center \( \mathbf{C} \) in the world coordinate system and the radius \( r \) of the sphere can be uniquely determined} using the known camera parameters, and the normalized bounding box coordinates, provided that the cameras are not in degenerate configurations.
+Then the \textbf{3D coordinates of the sphere's center \( \mathbf{C} \) and radius \( r \) in the world coordinate system can be uniquely determined} with the known camera parameters and the normalized bounding box coordinates, provided that the cameras are not in degenerate configurations. \end{lemma}